kalmnpc2000/nzp-in-one-html/README.md

 # Nazi Zombies Portable (NZP)

 This project is a modernized distribution of **Nazi Zombies Portable (NZP)**, delivered as a single HTML file for maximum simplicity.
-Originally developed as a fan-made Quake-based port of *Call of Duty: World at War – Nazi Zombies* for PSP, NZP has grown into a lightweight, moddable experience that can now be run directly from your browser or desktop.
+Originally developed as a fan-made Quake-based port of *Call of Duty Zombies* for PSP, NZP has grown into a lightweight, fully portable experience that can now be run directly from your browser WITHOUT hosting it as a website.

 "i ported fortnite to the chromebooks"
 ---